Rimsk/SingleCell_Data_Analysis/README.md

 Record Findings:
 Document methodologies, findings, and insights for reproducibility and further research.
 This pipeline can be implemented using tools like Seurat, Scanpy, or Bioconductor, depending on your preferred R programming environment.

+# Contact

+If you have any comments, questions or suggestions about the material, please contact @rimss.khurana@gmail.com